shabrina12/Vangia-Front-End-Web/README.md

-# Responsive Front End Website for Vangia Cosmetics Landing Page using React JS
+# Responsive Front End Website for Vangia Cosmetics using React JS
 This project is a single page web front end for Vangia Cosmetics using the React JS framework.
 I created this project as an exercise to develop front end skills

 ## Table of contents